michaelthwan/digest-everything-gpt/README.md

 # DigestEverythingGPT

 DigestEverythingGPT provides world-class content summarization/query tool that leverages ChatGPT/LLMs to help users quickly understand essential information from various forms of content, such as podcasts, YouTube videos, and PDF documents.

 The prompt engineering is **chained and tuned** so that is result is of high quality and fast.
 It is not a simple single query and response tool.

+Please leave me a star🌟 if you like this project!

 # Live website